Apple’s iPhone X is a mixture of modern power and forward-looking technologies. Here’s what you need to know.

 What is the iPhone X?

-Alongside the iPhone 8 and iPhone 8 Plus, Apple announced a third iPhone this year: the iPhone X (pronounced “ten”).
+Alongside the iPhone 8 and iPhone 8 Plus, Apple announced the third iPhone this year: the iPhone X (pronounced “ten”).
 While boasting similar performance to the iPhone 8 Plus, the iPhone X ditches the traditional “chin and forehead” that iPhones have had since the beginning.
 Instead, the entire front of the phone, save for the notch at the top, is all screen, all the time.
 The phone features highly durable, water- and dust-resistant glass on both the front and the back, with a surgical-grade stainless steel band around the edges.

 What colors will it come in?